DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab01/README.md

 You've learned:
 - how to create a new React app with ```create-react-app```.
+- What the default folders and files are for when you create a React app through **create-react-app*.
+- What **package.json** is and how it is not only used in React apps, but in the entire **Node** ecosystem.
 - how to start your angular app with ```npm start```.
 - what JSX is and why React recommends you to use it.
-- that a component contains both logic and its template within a single JSX file.
+- that a component contains both logic and its template within a single file.
 - to think about the structure of your app before diving into its code.